oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-domains/model-in-image/common-mounts.md

    ```
    {{% /expand %}}

-1. Once the image is created, it should have the WDT executables in
+1. After the image is created, it should have the WDT executables in
-   to `/common/weblogic-deploy`, and WDT model, property, and archive
+   `/common/weblogic-deploy`, and WDT model, property, and archive
    files in `/common/models`.
-You can run `ls` in the docker
+You can run `ls` in the Docker
    image to verify this:

    ```shell